March 1923

 Three anti-Treaty prisoners - John Creane (from Taughmon, Co.
 Wexford); James Parle (Clover Valley, Taughmon, Co.
 Wexford) and Patrick Hogan (William’s St., Wexford) - are executed in Wexford.

 Also William Healy (from Donaghmore, Co.
-Cork) is executed in Cork and James O’Rourke (1 Upper Gloucester St., Dublin) is executed in Dublin for his part in an attack on pro-Treaty soldiers in Dame St on 21st February.
+Cork) is executed in Cork and James O’Rourke (1 Upper Gloucester St., Dublin) is executed in Dublin for his part in an attack on Free State soldiers in Dame St on February 21st – see Feb-21-23/1.

 O'Farrell P (1997), pgs 222 & 223 & 224; Macardle (1999), pg 985; Dorney (2017), pg 246

 An anti-Treaty prisoner, John Walsh from Kilmacthomas, Co.
-Waterford, get a gunshot wound in a fight with a pro-Treaty soldier in Kilkenny Jail and dies the following day.
+Waterford, receives a gunshot wound in a fight with a Free State soldier in Kilkenny Jail and dies the following day.
 McCarthy says that he died after being badly beaten and shot.

 Walsh (2018), pg 237; McCarthy (2015), pg 111

-Two pro-Treaty soldiers, Captain Michael Cleary and Lieutenant Alfred Glynn, are experimenting with throwing grenades into the river Neale near Listowel, Co.
+Two Free State soldiers, Captain Michael Cleary and Lieutenant Alfred Glynn, are experimenting with throwing grenades into the river Neale near Listowel, Co.
 Kerry.
 It goes wrong and leads to both of their deaths.

 Doyle (2008), pg 276